 - Pericolic abscesses, which can be treated initially with antibiotics and bowel rest, before CT guided drainage or a laparoscopic washout are trialled as further management options

-- Fistula formation, with colovesical or colovaginal (as discussed), yet often requiring surgical resection and repair
+- Fistula formation, often requiring surgical resection and repair

-Any patient with suspected diverticular disease should have initial routine blood tests performed: FBC (for anaemia, secondary to chronic blood loss), U&Es, clotting, LFTs, and Group & Save or Crossmatch (pending degree of blood loss)
+Any patient with suspected diverticular disease should have initial routine blood tests performed, including FBC, U&Es, clotting, LFTs, and a Group & Save (or Crossmatch, pending degree of blood loss)

-In severe cases or in suspected diverticulitis, a blood gas (either ABG or VBG) will be useful to assess the lactate level, representing sepsis or bowel ischaemia.
+In severe cases or in suspected diverticulitis, a blood gas (either ABG or VBG) will be useful to assess the lactate level, assessing for any sepsis or bowel ischaemia.

 A urine dipstick may prove helpful to exclude any urological causes (e.g. left renal colic or pyelonephritis).